Detecting asset price bubbles using deep learning: Conclusion

 \section{Conclusion}

-In this article we propose a deep learning-based methodology to detect financial asset price bubbles, where a deep neural network is trained using synthetic option price data generated from a collection of models.
-For instance, we use local and stochastic volatility models, in which the presence of a bubble is determined by the value of certain parameters.
+In this article we propose a deep learning-based methodology to detect financial asset price bubbles, where a deep neural network is trained using synthetic option price data generated from a collection of models. \black{We apply our method to} local and stochastic volatility models, in which the presence of a bubble is determined by the value of certain parameters.
 This trained neural network is then used for bubble detection in more general situations.
-The deep neural network takes as input call option prices for a given underlying and returns as output a number in $[0,1]$, which indicates the probability that the underlying exhibits a bubble.
+The deep neural network takes as input call option prices for a given underlying and returns as output a number in $(0,1)$, which indicates the probability that the underlying exhibits a bubble.

 We have assessed the performance of the methodology on both synthetic and real data.
 First we have tested various settings in which the network is trained using a certain class of local or stochastic volatility models and tested within another class.
 In particular, a high out-of-sample prediction accuracy has been observed when two model classes are used for training and the trained network is used for bubble detection in another class of models.
-We have also tested the methodology with market data of three tech stocks at various dates and have observed a close match between the output of the network and the (retrospectively) expected results.
+We have also tested the methodology with market data of \black{four} tech stocks at various dates and \black{have observed a close match between output of the network and expected results}.
 Furthermore, these numerical experiments have been complemented by a mathematical proof for the method in a local volatility setting.
 Extensions of these theoretical results to more general model classes are also possible, provided an analogue of the ``bubble detection function'' $F$ can be constructed.
 On the other hand, the proposed algorithm could be directly modified to take into account additional market factors as inputs for the neural network, provided that these factors can be incorporated into the models used to generate the training data.